jmcanterafonseca-iota/stardust-examples/digital-assets/04-native-tokens-transaction.md

 const sourceAddressPublicKey = "0x554....";
 const sourceAddressPrivateKey = "0xa060ff...";

-// The address that will receive the native tokens in an output const destAddress = "0xc8413...";
+// The address that will receive the native tokens in a new Output const destAddress = "0xc8413...";
 ```